-Yamhill Community Care is a Coordinated Care (CCO) that serves Oregon Health Plan (OHP) members in Yamhill County, and parts of Clackamas, Washington, Polk, Marion and Tillamook counties.
+Yamhill Community Care is a Coordinated Care (CCO) that serves Oregon Health Plan (OHP) members in Yamhill County, Washington, and Polk counties.

 Yamhill Community Care provides a different way of delivering care to OHP members.
 By working within the community, Yamhill Community Care :